emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ## 5. Summary

-*Repo-grep* is a versatile tool that enhances how you:
+*Repo-grep* is a versatile Emacs tool that enhances how you:

 * Explore unfamiliar codebases
 * Debug across multiple files